Vlasenko2006/Durak/README.md

 here $p_{attacker}$ and $p_{defender}$ are the probabilities of the attacking and defending cards respectively.
 The attack/defence probabilities for  the remaining cards in hands are and $p_{rest}$

+- **gameset**: Computes the total rewards for the entire game applying Bellman's equation, passing the resut to the MSE cost function.
+This script refills hands according to the game rules.

+### Training's Visualization

+Training visualization is done in the top level script **training_batch**.
+It plots cost values for the attacker and defender NNs, and the probabilities of attacking and defending cards.
+To smootheng the training curves I used the
 - **moving_mean**: Computes the moving mean of a given array, used for smoothing visualization curves.

 ## Example Usage